151st Rifle Division: Into the Balkans

 In November, as the Red Army advanced on Budapest, the division was transferred to the 30th Rifle Corps of 7th Guards Army in 2nd Ukrainian Front.
 On November 26 this Corps was ordered to begin moving overnight on a route from Mezőkövesd to Jászberény via Heves in order to concentrate in the Tóalmás area by the morning on November 29.
 The Army was to break through the defense of the Axis Hatvan grouping with six divisions in first echelon and two more in second along a front from Heves to Aszód before developing the offensive in the direction of Verseg and Csővár in order to create conditions for the commitment of the 6th Guards Tank Army and the Pliyev Cavalry-Mechanized Group.
 By the end of the third day it was to reach the Danube with its left flank.
 The Army faced seven divisions of the German 6th and Hungarian 3rd Armies.

-At 1015 hours on December 5, after brief but powerful artillery preparation, the 7th Guards, along with 53rd and 46th Armies, attacked and quickly broke through, advancing up to 8km and widening the breakthrough frontage to up to 18km.
+At 1015 hours on December 5, after brief but powerful artillery preparation, the 7th Guards, along with 53rd and 46th Armies, attacked and quickly broke through, advancing up to 8 km and widening the breakthrough frontage to up to 18 km.
 46th Army, directly opposite Budapest and operating from the south to outflank the city to the west, had already begun forcing the Danube overnight.
 The breakthrough was so effective that 6th Guards Tanks was committed within hours, and fighting continued through the night.
 During December 8, 6th Guards Tanks and elements of 7th Guards were jointly attacking from the Vác area south along the river, with the aim of capturing Dunakeszi.
 The next day the Axis Budapest grouping was completely encircled from the east and north.